 Robin was thrilled that early readers of her work were convinced she was a gay man.
 Her motto is this: The only thing wrong with being gay is how some people treat you when they find out.
 In everything she writes, she challenges stereotypes and misconceptions about what it means to be LGBTQ+.

-Robin has published six novels through Kensington Publishing and has three independently published novels.
+Robin has five novels released through Kensington Publishing and has four independently published novels.
 A Secret Edge was a finalist in the annual Lambda Literary competition; The Evolution of Ethan Poe was on the 2012 ALA Rainbow List and won first place in several Rainbow Awards categories; and Waiting for Walker was awarded a cash prize by the North Street Book contest.
 Her stories feature characters who are gay, lesbian, straight, bi, gender queer, cisgender, trans, and intersex.

 Robin has contributed work for LBGTQ+ charitable causes, including a novella benefitting The Trevor Project and a short story supporting author Brent Hartinger's Real Story Safe Sex Project.

 Interests outside of writing include singing, nature photography, and the study of comparative religion.
 Robin writes in a butter yellow study with a view of the Boston, Massachusetts skyline.